nicolovalle/TimeDeadMapTools/README.md

 The main script log contains a summary of the full process.
 It checks the O2 workflow logs, the orbits gap in the map, the map duration compared to run duration and the presence of BAD quality spotted by the root QA macro.
 Therefore:

-+ Just `grep` the strings "WARNING", "ERROR" or "FATAL" in the main script logs!
++ Just `grep` the strings "WARN", "ERROR" or "FATAL" in the main script logs!
 If nothing is found, most probably everything is good.

 None of the main script logs should remain in the working dir (`<run_number>.log`).
 If this happens, the script crashed or failed in an unexpected way.